yogeshhegde/processor-sdk-doc/CONTRIBUTING.md

 There are a number of predefined variables available that are dynamically set based on the platform config.
 These variables should be used wherever possible.
-These variables can be found in the "Replacement Variables" section of the platform configs, or in the temporary file placed at `source/_replacevars.rst` during the build process.
+These variables can be found in the "Replacement Variables" section of the platform configs, or reported during the build in the `rst_prolog` section.

 ### Ifconfigs